neillturner/puppet_repo/README.md

-# puppet_repo for testing puppet modules using test kitchen and jenkins
+# puppet_repo for testing puppet modules using test kitchen